About the Naval & Maritime Consortium

 The naval undersea business base is growing, and this growth provides opportunities for economic development across Connecticut and the region.
 With the increased production of the VIRIGNIA Class from two to three submarines a year, the VIRGINIA Payload Module, and the new COLUMBIA class of ballistic missile submarines, there is a once in a generation opportunity for companies doing business with in the Navy research and development and production spheres, and in the submarine supply chain.
 The Naval and Maritime Consortium is also laying the groundwork to maximize opportunities for members in the nascent US offshore wind supply chain.

-Through a partnership with UConn, the Consortium promotes innovation and the transition of cutting-edge solutions to industry to improve products, reduce costs, and to develop the next generation of our workforce.
+Through a partnership with UConn, the Consortium promotes innovation and the transition of cutting-edge solutions to industry, improving products, reducing costs, and developing the next generation of our workforce.

 Just as the Aerospace Components Manufactures (ACM) consortium helped push Connecticut to the forefront of the global aerospace industry, our Consortium can do the same for the naval supply chain industry.